DenizKircar/Task-Manager/README.md

    npm start
    ```

-   The application will be accessible at `http://localhost:3000` by default.
-You can change the port in the configuration if needed.

 ## Usage

 1. **Add a Task:**
-   - Click on the "Add Task" button.
+   - Click on the "Add" button.
    - Fill in the task details such as title, description, and due date.
    - Click "Save" to add the task.

 2. **Edit a Task:**
-   - Click on the task you want to edit.
+   - Click on the three dots next to the task you want to edit.
    - Modify the task details.
-   - Click "Save" to update the task.
+   - Click "Add" once again to update the task.

-3. **Delete a Task:**
+4. **Delete a Task:**
+   - Click on the three dots next to the task you want to delete.
    - Click on the task you want to delete.
-   - Click "Delete" to remove the task.
+   - Click "Delete" to delete the task.
+   - Right clicking a task also deletes the task.

-4. **View Tasks by Completion:**
+6. **View Tasks by Completion:**
    - Use the filter options to display tasks based on their completion status.
+   - Click "Pending" to see the tasks that have not been checked yet.
+   - Click "Completed" to see the tasks that have been checked.

-5. **Display All Tasks:**
+7. **Display All Tasks:**
    - Click on the "All Tasks" option to view a complete list of tasks.

-## Contributing

-Contributions are welcome!
-Please follow the [contribution guidelines](CONTRIBUTING.md).
+8. **Clear Task List**
+   - Click on the "Clear" button to clear the list of tasks.